Venice to Bologna Bike

 Today we bike directly from our hotel to the mainland – using ferries of course! – and make our way to beautiful Chioggia and its brightly painted houses.
 Food lovers can enjoy a gourmet lunch at one of the city’s famous restaurants (like the Michelin-starred ‘El Gato’), or we can keep it simple.
 Chioggia is famous for mussels and has a lively fish market which we will explore by foot.
 After lunch we continue south and follow canals to the Po Delta, and eventually reach our hotel in the village of Adria, which was founded by the Etruscans some 3,000 years ago.
+We stay the night at the lovely 4-star Hotel Menuetto.
 Overnight Adria.
 Hotel, breakfast and dinner included.

 Today we ride along the canals and waterways of the Po to the charming Renaissance town of Ferrara, once home to the Este Dukes, whose court was one of the most illustrious of the Italian Renaissance.
 Today the town center is divided between the narrow cobblestone streets and medieval houses of the south, and the spacious piazzas and grand palaces of the Italian Renaissance in the north.
 The center is also closed to automobiles and the principle form of transport is bicycle.
-Overnight Ferrara at the Hotel Carlton.
+Our home for tonight is the Hotel Carlton.
+Overnight Ferrara.
 Hotel, breakfast and dinner included.

 We’ll take some time this morning to visit the treasures of Ferrara, which is now a UNESCO World Heritage site, then set out by bike for the national park of the Po Delta.
 The park spreads out over some 130,000 acres and contains wetlands, forest, dunes and salt pans.
 It has over one thousand plant species and 374 vertebrate species, of which 300 are birds.
-We spend the night in a renovated farmhouse that has been in the family for generations.
+We spend the night at the Agriturismo Val Campotto, a renovated farmhouse that has been in the family for generations.
 We dine tonight on their fresh home-grown produce.
 Overnight Campotto.
 Hotel, breakfast and dinner included.

 Today is the most challenging ride as we bike from our hilltop town into the rolling hills below.
 The scenery is totally different from what we seen so far, and you finally get to try out your small chain ring on the hills!
 Back home, take some time to explore Dozza, known for its painted walls and murals.
 Every two years the village hosts a festival which attracts national and international artists who paint on the walls of the houses.
 There is also an imposing medieval fortress, a drawbridge, and a fabulous wine bar.
 Time permitting, we can arrange for a tasting before dinner back in our hotel.
 Overnight Dozza.
 Hotel, breakfast and dinner included.

 Today we leave the hills and ride into the city of Bologna along quiet back roads known only to us!
 We’ll stop along the way to see how some of that delicious pasta is made, followed by a lunch of homemade specialties.
 Once in town, drop off your bikes and head out for a visit of this vibrant city on foot.
 Bologna boasts the oldest university in the world and still retains a lively student life.
 It also has beautiful medieval churches and a half-dozen massive stone towers.
 We dine tonight at one of the city’s fine restaurants, and will try what many people consider the best food in Italy.
+Our hotel, the Porta San Mamolo, is in an elegantly refurbished noble house just inside the city walls.
 Overnight Bologna.
 Hotel, breakfast and dinner included.

 The trip ends after breakfast this morning in Bologna, with a transfer to the train station.
 There are hourly trains to Milan, Venice, Florence, Rome, etc. Breakfast included.